valb3r/springbatch-neo4j-adapter/README.md

 ## Used by

-You can see how to configure the adapter and how to use it in 'real' project see this link:
+You can see how to configure the adapter and how to use it in 'real' project here:
  - https://github.com/valb3r/time-tracker/ in particular [worker](https://github.com/valb3r/time-tracker/tree/master/worker) submodule.

 ## Connection configuration